 - $100,450 for electronics engineers.

 - $47,440 for engine and other machine assemblers.

 - $36,470 for retail sales people.

-Engineers, planners and other clean transportation professionals may find work with private companies like Tesla Motors, Fisker Automotive, United Streetcar and Clean Harbors, private and government laboratories, state and federal transportation agencies, colleges and universities and more.
-The Green Job Bank provides more information on clean transportation jobs in areas like research and development, engine technology, vehicle manufacturing and infrastructure (e.g., building technology and networks for charging stations).
+Engineers, planners and other clean transportation professionals may find work with private companies like Tesla Motors, Fisker Automotive, United Streetcar and Clean Harbors, private and government laboratories, state and federal transportation agencies, or colleges and universities, where they could specialize in areas like research and development, engine technology, vehicle manufacturing and infrastructure (e.g., building technology and networks for charging stations).